kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

    VOLTTRON provides different message bus options.
 In this tutorial we will demonstrate the default ZeroMQ option.
 (Read more about :ref:`message bus<Message-Bus>`.)

-Running the following command (this may take a while)
+Running the following command.
+(This may take a while.)

 .. code-block:: bash